syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

    - Project
    - Activity type
 3. Scroll through the results to review activity.
-4. To export a copy of the log, click **Export Log** and choose PDF or CSV.

 ---

 *SyntraAid | Admin User Manual | Group 12 | Capstone 2026*

 *This document is part of the SyntraAid documentation pack maintained in the syntraaid-docs repository.*